SushantPoman/Study/Spring notes.md

 ## Docker:
 Docker is a open source platform for developing, shipping and  running application in  containers.
+Containers are light weight, isolated environment that package applications and their dependencies.

 - Images - Docker images are the templates that define the container and its dependencices
 - Container - Containers are runtime environments created from docker images